CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< /tabs >}}
 {{< tab "SN2410">}}

 48x SFP28 25G and 8x QSFP28 100G interfaces only support NRZ encoding.
-All speeds down to 1G are supported.
+You can set all speeds down to 1G.

 The top 4x QSFP28 ports can break out into 4x SFP28.
-The lower 4x QSFP28 ports are disabled and can not be used.
+You cannot use the lower 4x QSFP28 disabled ports.

 All 8x QSFP28 ports can break out into 2x QSFP28 without disabling ports.